jthack/hydeout/_posts/2026-07-01-operation-floodlight.md

 ---

 ![](/assets/images/operation_floodlight_banner_candidate_2_clean.jpg){: width="400" }
-I have been thinking about the impact of AI system with strong cybersecurity capabilities.
+I have been thinking about the downstream impacts of AI systems having strong cybersecurity capabilities.

 The United States has a lot of critical infrastructure that is obviously important: hospitals, water systems, power, transportation, telecom, financial services, food, dams, manufacturing, and all the other sectors [CISA lists](https://www.cisa.gov/topics/critical-infrastructure-security-and-resilience/critical-infrastructure-sectors).